simolus3/drift/docs/content/platforms/web.md

 #### Additional headers

 On browsers that support it, drift uses the origin-private part of the [FileSystem Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) to store databases efficiently.
-As parts of that API are asynchronous, and since sqlite3 expectes a synchronous file system, we need to use two workers with shared memory and `Atomics.wait`/`notify`.
+As parts of that API are asynchronous, and since sqlite3 expects a synchronous file system, we need to use two workers with shared memory and `Atomics.wait`/`notify`.
 Just like the official sqlite3 port to the web, __this requires your website to be served with two special headers__: